5 The inspection and certification process

 1.10 Document retention (section 2.3(4) of the Rule)

 A vehicle inspector or inspecting organisation must:

-a) keep, for at least two years, the original of any documents that have been collected in the certification process
+a) keep, for at least two years, the original or verified copy of any documents that have been collected in the certification process

 b) keep the following documents in a retrievable form for at least three years:

 - de-registration and registration documents, export certificates, or verified copies of these

 - specialist inspection (eg light vehicle repair and low volume vehicle) certificates

 c) keep heavy vehicle specialist certificates (LT400) for the life of the vehicle.